Champii/Comet/README.md

 $> comet new my_counter && cd my_counter
 ```

 This newly generated project contains all you need to get started.
-The only file you have to care about for now is `src/lib.rs`, this is your entry point.
+Your journey starts with `src/main.rs`.
-Conveniently, the generated file is already the simpliest incrementing counter you can think of.
+Conveniently, this generated file is already the simpliest incrementing counter you can think of:

-The default generated file `src/lib.rs` :

 ```rust
 // The mandatory imports